henrivain/TesseractOcrMaui/README.md

 # TesseractOcrMaui

-Tesseract wrapper for windows and Android for .NET MAUI.
-You can find Tesseract repository from [Github](https://github.com/tesseract-ocr/tesseract).
+[Tesseract](https://github.com/tesseract-ocr/tesseract) wrapper for windows and Android for .NET MAUI.

+## What is this?

+I didn't find any good up to date C# wrapper to Tesseract that would function with Maui on Android devices.
+This library wrapps native Tesseract C/C++ libraries to usable C# interfaces.
+Currently only Android and Windows are supported, because I don't have resources to test on MacOs or IOS.
+Also my own projects only support Windows and Android, so I didn't need those other platforms.
+If you need support for Apple devices, you have to build those libraries yourself and add them to project.

 ## Supported platforms